SaeedTaghavi/CS/docs/OS/Chap02.md

 On systems with multiple command interpreters to choose from, the interpreters are known as **shells**.

+Two approaches:

-- the command interpreter itself contains the code to execute the command.
+1. the command interpreter itself contains the code to execute the command.
+    - fast but the interpreter tends to be big! $\to$ painful in revision!
+    - eg. `cd`, `ls`, `del`

-- the command interpreter merely uses the command to identify a file to be loaded into memory and executed.
+2. the command interpreter merely uses the command to identify a file to be loaded into memory and executed $\to$ search exec files
+    - parameter passing
+    - being slow
+    - inconsistent interpretation of parameters
     - eg. `rm`

 ### 2.2.2 Graphical User Interfaces